-Treatment of chronic rhinosinusitis with nasal polyposis is addressed in guidelines from the American Academy of Otolaryngology-Head and Neck Surgery; American Academy of Allergy, Asthma & Immunology, the American College of Allergy, Asthma & Immunology, and the Joint Council of Allergy, Asthma & Immunology; and the International Forum of Allergy & Rhinology.
-Routine treatment recommendations include saline irrigation and/or intranasal glucocorticoids in patients with mild symptoms, and short-term systemic glucocorticoids and surgery in patients with severe or refractory symptoms (Orlandi et al 2016, Peters et al 2014, Rosenfeld et al 2015).
-While not approved at the time of writing, some quidelines acknowledged the demonstration of benefit with IL-5 antagonists (Orlandi et al 2016, Peters et al 2014).
+- Treatment of CRSwNP is addressed in guidelines from the American Academy of Otolaryngology-Head and Neck Surgery; American Academy of Allergy, Asthma & Immunology, the American College of Allergy, Asthma & Immunology, and the Joint Council of Allergy, Asthma & Immunology; the International Forum of Allergy & Rhinology; and the European Forum for Research and Education in Allergy and Airway Diseases (EUFOREA). - Routine treatment recommendations include saline irrigation and/or intranasal glucocorticoids in patients with mild symptoms, and short-term systemic glucocorticoids and surgery in patients with severe or refractory symptoms (Orlandi et al 2016, Peters et al 2014, Rosenfeld et al 2015).
+While not approved at the time of writing, some guidelines acknowledged the demonstration of benefit with IL-5 antagonists (Orlandi et al 2016, Peters et al 2014).